ArowoloAbimbolaVictoria/RFM_Segmentation_Sales_Analysis_Main.sql/README.md

 * Top 10 customers contributed significantly to total revenue
 * RFM analysis revealed a strong group of VIP and loyal customers

-**The Goal?** Provide business intelligence on sales trends, customer behavior, and product performance to improve marketing, sales strategies, and customer retention.
+**The Goal** is to Provide business intelligence on sales trends, customer behavior, and product performance to improve marketing, sales strategies, and customer retention.

 ---